 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide will be at 5:29 am and the next high tide at 5:57 pm.
-The only low tide of the day will be at 11:49 am.
+In the high tide and low tide chart, we can see that the first low tide was at 1:20 am and the next low tide will be at 1:49 pm.
+The first high tide was at 7:52 am and the next high tide will be at 7:59 pm.

-The lunar phase is a Waning Crescent.
-Today we will have 12 hours and 11 minutes of sun.
-The solar transit will be at 1:15 pm and the length of time the moon will be visible will be 13 hours and 12 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 10 hours and 34 minutes of sun.
+The solar transit is at 12:09 pm and the length of time the moon will be visible will be 11 hours and 0 minutes.

-The tidal coefficient today is 64 (average).
-At noon the tidal coefficient increases to 69 to end the day with a tidal coefficient of 73.
-The tide heights today are 3.9 ft, 1.0 ft and 3.9 ft.
+The tidal coefficient today is 93.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 91 to end the day with a tidal coefficient of 90.
+The tide heights today are 0.0 ft, 4.6 ft, 0.3 ft and 4.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cape Canaveral which is of 5.2 ft and a minimum height of -1.0 ft.

-The solunar fishing calendar in Cape Canaveral tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Cape Canaveral tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Cape Canaveral.
 The times are generated in local time in Florida (East Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: